devops4me/safedb.net/lib/manual/git-interaction.md

 ### the worst of both worlds

 When commits have moved on both the local and remote master branches you are in the worst ofboth worlds.
 Thankfully this scenario is extremely rare.
+The rough steps to resolve this are to

+- export the local books as json
+- pull the remote books down then export them as json
+- externally compare the json and merge them into one
+- import the merged json to create new books